-Prerequisite(s): HIST 3401 (C) Note: The possibility of cross listing this as an IT course is under study.
+Prerequisite(s): HIST 3401 (C).

 HIST 3420 - Family History and Genealogical Resources (3-0-3)

 This course is an introduction to the use of family history to illustrate broader historical currents and a survey of the resources and methods of genealogy.
 Students will research actual genealogy or family history.
 Non history majors interested in family history are encouraged to take this course.